swiftlang/swift-evolution/visions/swift-testing.md

   avoid unexpected dependencies or failures.
 * **Allow observing test events:** Some use cases require an ability to observe test events—for example, to perform custom reporting or analysis of results.
-A testing library should offer API hooks for event handling.
+A testing library should offer hooks for event handling.

 ### Scalability